This article was automatically translated from the original Turkish version.

 As children, we would leave home in the morning and go to school.

-During breaks, we played all sorts of games with many friends.
+During breaks, we played games.

 Yet the day never seemed to end.

-The next day was always the same.
+The next day was exactly the same.

 But nothing could match the length of summer holidays.